 Now that we have looked into the high-level reasons behind the rising average cost of hospitalization in India in the private sector, let us dive into some numbers.

-Hospitalization trends in India
+Hospitalization costs in India

 The cases of hospitalizations between public and private hospitals in the rural and urban cities show somewhat of a similar pattern – private hospitals seeing more admissions compared to their public counterparts.
 The percent of hospitalizations in private hospital in urban areas stands at 61.4% compared to 35.3% in the rural areas, while that in public hospital stands at 51.9% and 45.7% respectively.